-Motor Codes is probably the biggest such scheme in the UK, and its voluntary members include some eight thousand garages.
-The government-backed scheme has codes of practice that are approved by the Trading Standards Institute (see below), and which cover new car sales, new car warranties and car service and repair.
+Motor Codes is probably the biggest such scheme in the UK, and its voluntary members include some 8,000 garages.
+The government-backed scheme has codes of practice approved by the Trading Standards Institute (see below), and which cover new car sales, new car warranties and car service and repair.
 The full code is available to download from the organisation’s website, where you can also find a local garage that adheres to the code.

 Retail Motor Industry Federation (RMIF)